-If not using the H-Net protocol (cable), an external control can send a 4-20ma signal along with a 4-20ma enable signal to control the firing rate or setpoint.
+If not using the H-Net protocol (cable), an external control can send a 4-20mA or 0-10V signal along with a 4-20mA enable signal to control the firing rate or setpoint.
 The boiler may also be treated as a 2-stage boiler or an ON-OFF boiler using the dedicated T-inputs.